Puente Power Project & Ellwood Peaker Plant

 - For demand response costs, which CAISO overestimated, the Clean Coalition model uses data from an April 2017 Lawrence Berkeley National Labs analysis, as well as current demand response contract costs as reported by Greentech Media in April 2017.

-The CAISO study, as well as subsequent analysis by Greentech Media, also left out the costs of operations, maintenance, and fuel.
+The CAISO study also left out the costs of operations, maintenance, and fuel.
 These are expected to run about $19 million per year for Puente based on current costs, making it about twice as expensive as a solar+storage design.
 Accounting for these costs would raise the total cost of Puente to over $870 million over thirty years.
 A comparable calculation for a solar+storage facility would run about $462 million.
 Including the health, mortality, and social costs of carbon from the natural gas plant would increase the cost of Puente and Ellwood dramatically.

-Currently, SCE needs to build a host of renewables projects throughout Ventura and Santa Barbara Counties to meet the area’s needs without the Puente and Ellwood peaker plants.
-SCE is currently proposing to use the old utility procurement method of a Request For Offers (RFO).
-However, RFOs are notoriously too slow and wasteful, resulting in unnecessarily high costs for ratepayers.
+Currently, SCE is implementing a plant to procure a wide range of renewables projects throughout Ventura and Santa Barbara Counties to meet the area’s needs without the Puente and Ellwood peaker plants in combination with an expensive and vulnerable transmission line.
+Unfortunately, SCE is proposing to use the old utility procurement method of a Request For Proposals (RFP).
+However, RFPs are notoriously too slow and wasteful, resulting in unnecessarily high costs for ratepayers.
+Furthermore, SCE has unwisely limited its RFP to the northern part of the larger area, on a theory that transmission will be cheaper than DER — but without a full RFP, that conclusion is unsupported and appears to be entirely false.
 Given SCE’s poor record of successfully procuring DER with its RFOs, there is a risk that the RFO will fail and SCE will attempt to force through the unneeded gas plant anyway.

 Procuring DER with a CLEAN FIT in Southern California (January 17, 2018)